Sanket2004/Coding-and-NoCoding-Hacktoberfest2023/README.md

 # Coding-and-NoCoding-Hacktoberfest2023
 Repository totally dedicated to Hacktoberfest 2023, feel free to contribute.

-Topics hacktoberfest hacktoberfest-accepted hacktoberfest2023
+# Please Refer to CONTRIBUTING.md file for the topics and Guidelines

 # Hacktoberfest2023